nogibjj/Nzarama_Kouadio_DE_Mini_Project3/README.md

 ## Goal of the project

 This project analyzes the data on police killings in the United States.
-It uses Python, Polars, and Matplotlip to generate summary statistics (mean, median, standard deviation) and visualizations.
+It uses Python, Polars, and Matplotlib to generate summary statistics (mean, median, standard deviation) and visualizations.
 Additionally, a CI/CD pipeline is set up using GitHub Actions, and a summary report in Markdown format is generated as part of the pipeline.

 ## Features
 - Load and clean the dataset